bhlevca/WebGnomeAPI/help/views/model/trajectory/3 - layers.rst

 .. keywords
-   layers, USGS Map, charts, overlaying
+   layers, USGS, navigational, charts, maps

 Layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Layers tab allows you to show a number of maps overlaying the standard base map.
-These layers include the mapquest map, USGS Map, Base map, NOAA navigational charts, model map, and spills.
-Select any or all of these map to enhance you perspective.
+These layers include the Mapquest map, USGS Map, Base map, NOAA navigational charts, model map, and spills.
+Select any or all of these maps to enhance your perspective.